Welcome to today's edition of the Rush 24-7 podcast.

 I don't care if a nude picture of me gets out there.

-I'm not putting up with this invasive pat down stuff.
+I'm not putting up with this invasive pat-down stuff.

-Except Gloria Alred, who enjoyed it.
+Except Gloria Allred, who enjoyed it.

 And we're back, Rush Limbaugh, on the cutting edge of societal evolution.